 The Eanes History Center became a resource for an education program as part of the curriculum of the elementary schools, manned entirely by volunteers.
 The program consisted of the highly-praised program "Walking Back in Time" which provided a visit to the Center by all of the district's third grade classes and the parents' story-telling program "Eanes Family Trip to Texas" in all the second grade classes.
 There were history contests for the middle school and high school students and presentations of local history programs for various Eanes community groups.

-In addition, the Center has played a role in the erection of historical markers and plaques in the Eanes area.
-The research which established the history for the markers is in the Center's library along with materials that bring the history of the area up to the present.
-The genealogy of some of the early families has been accumulated and is available in the files.
+The Center played an important role in the erection of historical markers and plaques in the Eanes area.
+The research which established the history for the markers was archived along with materials that bring the history of the area up to about 1985.
+The genealogy of some of the early families was also accumulated.
 The library houses several collections of materials related to the development of the area and has received grants and donations to process and file these and other materials.
 Every year more than 1200 students and residents of the community visit the center and participate in the Center's programs and use its library.

-Through its record of service, the Eanes History Center has received commendations and recognition from Travis County Commissioner's Court, the Texas Education Agency, the Texas Historical Commisssion, and several State Governors, as well as from the West Lake Hills and the Rollingwood City Councils and the Eanes School District.
+Through its record of service, the Eanes History Center has received commendations and recognition from Travis County Commissioner's Court, the Texas Education Agency, the Texas Historical Commission, and several State Governors, as well as from the West Lake Hills and the Rollingwood City Council and the Eanes School District.